-INCINT is an 8-digit numeric variable with no implied decimals.
+INCINT is a 5-digit numeric variable with no implied decimals.

 For persons who received interest income during the month before the interview, INCINT indicates the amount of interest income that the person received in the last calendar month.
 In 1993, this question was only asked of persons who were interviewed in quarters 3 and 4.